adintelti/TDDRedGreenPurple/README.md

 # TDDRedGreenPurple

-A repository for exploring and demonstrating Test-Driven Development (TDD) principles, focusing specifically on the "Red-Green-Purple" workflow.
-This project serves as an educational resource and a practical code base for anyone interested in improving their software testing practices using TDD.
+An example project of how the Red Green Purple pattern works on Test Driven Development.

+This repository demonstrates TDD concepts following the Red-Green-Purple workflow using .NET 10 (C# 14) and Visual Studio 2026.
+It serves as an educational resource for anyone looking to learn TDD with practical steps and examples.

 ---

 ## Project Details

-- **Technology Stack:**
 - **Framework:** .NET 10
 - **Language:** C# 14
 - **IDE:** Visual Studio 2026

-- **Workflow Covered:**
+- **Languages:** CSS, HTML, C# (see [language composition](#language-composition) below)

+---

+## What is the Red-Green-Purple Pattern in TDD?

-  - **Red:** Write a failing test that defines a desired improvement or new function.
+- **Red:** Write a failing test that defines a new function or improvement.
 - **Green:** Write just enough code to make the test pass.
-  - **Purple (Refactor):** Clean up the code—remove duplication, improve structure—while keeping all tests passing.
+- **Purple (Refactor):** Clean up the code, remove duplication, and improve structure while keeping all tests passing.

----

-## Features

-- Sample code demonstrating the Red-Green-Purple TDD workflow
-- Unit tests for each development stage
-- Documentation and comments explaining TDD concepts
-- Example refactoring steps with justifications

 ---